- Python Basics

 5

-Must Include a Comma to Create a Tuple with Single Item in Python
+Must Include a Comma to Create a Tuple with a Single Item in Python

-To create a tuple in Python that contains single item, a comma after the item needs to be provide to keep it a tuple, instead, a string.
+To create a tuple in Python that contains a single item, a comma after the item needs to be provided to keep it a tuple instead of a string.
 For example:

 x = ("python",) print(type(x)) x = ("python") print(type(x))